 Jerwood Library Building

 Many people feel overwhelmed by libraries.
 If you want to see the space before visiting please check out our walkthrough video.
-We are happy to provide a one to one induction for you at a quiet time with a member of library staff.
+We are happy to provide a one-to-one induction for you at a quiet time with a member of library staff.

 - There is step-free access to the library.
 Please note that the lower ground floor and computer room are not wheelchair accessible.